Free stock trading app Robinhood rockets to a $5.6B valuation with new funding round

 And, of course, there’s the cryptocurrency aspect that is clearly spurring a lot of interest in the company.
 At the time, 1 million users waitlisted for access in just the five days after Robinhood Crypto was announced.
 Robinhood has premium services like Robinhood Gold, where the company can find additional ways to generate revenue that offset the requirements of running a system that allows users to trade stocks for free.
 Robinhood has raised $539 million to date, as diving into financial services can be an expensive prospect, as well as getting enough users on board to the point that it can scale to a level that the business starts to increasingly make sense.

-Robinhood’s crypto trading service came out in February and by today, the comapny says it’s available in 11 states.
+Robinhood’s crypto trading service came out in February and by today, the company says it’s available in 11 states.
 The company also rolled out a web version and stock option trading, trying to become a more robust financial services company that’s still tuned to a younger generation that wants an easier way to get into investing without needing a big balance to invest.
 Most of Robinhood’s users, too, aren’t so-called “day traders” and are instead holding stocks for a while after they buy them.

 “If you look at the data and the statistics, people that are active day traders are actually a very small percentage of our space,” Tenev said.
 “People that are actually transacting on that cadence are the minority of our customers.
 Most of our customers engage in more of these buy and hold accumulation strategies.
 We really see a lot of unique things because we don’t charge trading commissions.
 There are customers that deposit money regularly twice or once a month and then buy stocks as soon as those deposits come in.
 We don’t see a lot of customers that are doing rapid buying and selling.”